-Today we pay tribute to Herman Melville, who died one hundred and twenty-two years ago on this day.
+Today we pay tribute to Herman Melville, who died one hundred and twenty-three years ago on this day.
 At the time of his death at the age of 72, the author of Moby-Dick had abandoned his professional literary ambitions some twenty-five years previously; a victim of his own inanition and public neglect, he had subsequently fallen into such obscurity that a New York Times tribute remembered him as “The Late Hiram Melville”.
 He was subsequently ignored until the 1920s, when his genius was finally recognised and he took his rightful position as one of the great American writers.
 But rather than bemoan such unfortunate neglect in his lifetime, let us instead celebrate the events which led to Melville’s masterpiece.
 For not only would he sail the Pacific, survive fierce storms and jump ship to live amongst the “noble savages” of the South Seas – but, in the wake of a brief but incendiary literary friendship, he would also undertake a personal transformation so heroic and exceptional that we can only forgive the readers of 1851 for failing to recognise the brilliance of the work it inspired.